| Goign to

-during the Interview The first hurdle
+the Interview

+offer.
 If you have mastered that and are called for an

 interview, you are half way to having the job.
 But only